At a Glance

 ✨Tip Number 2

 Network with professionals in the social housing sector.
 Attend industry events or join relevant online forums to connect with others in the field.
-This can lead to valuable insights and potential referrals that could enhance your application.
+This can provide valuable insights and potentially lead to referrals for job opportunities.

 ✨Tip Number 3